videolan/x265/doc/reST/cli.rst

 .. option:: --amp, --no-amp

 	Enable analysis of asymmetric motion partitions (75/25 splits, four directions).
+At RD levels 0 through 4, AMP partitions are only considered at CU sizes 32x32 and below.
+At RD levels 5 and 6, it will only consider AMP partitions as merge candidates (no motion search) at 64x64, and as merge or inter candidates below 64x64.

+	The AMP partitions which are searched are derived from the current best inter partition.
+If Nx2N (vertical rectangular) is the best current prediction, then left and right asymmetrical splits will be evaluated.
+If 2NxN (horizontal rectangular) is the best current prediction, then top and bottom asymmetrical splits will be evaluated, If 2Nx2N is the best prediction, and the block is not a merge/skip, then all four AMP partitions are evaluated.

 	This setting has no effect if rectangular partitions are disabled.
-Even though there are four possible AMP partitions, only the most likely candidate is tested, based on the results of the rectangular mode tests.
 	Default disabled

 .. option:: --early-skip, --no-early-skip